 (e) Excavations in the yard

-The stepped paved street crosses another north-south paved street, where remains of buildings, covered channels and caves were also unearthed.
+A stepped paved street crosses another north-south paved street, where remains of buildings, covered channels and caves were also unearthed.
 All around the yard of the church are many of the ancient buildings from the different periods in Jerusalem’s history.

-The excavations, conducted in 1888 by GermerDuran, revealed the stepped road, the Byzantine church, Byzantine roads and houses, a rock-hewn bath house, and parts of the aqueduct.
+Excavations, conducted in 1888 by GermerDuran, revealed the stepped road, the Byzantine church, Byzantine roads and houses, a rock-hewn bath house, and parts of the aqueduct.